Photo credit Daria Shevtsova

 featuring Rebecca's previously unreleased story "Extinguishing Fireflies"

-Last February, Elaine Pascale highlighted twenty-eight of those writers who fit the profile of
+In February 2019, Elaine Pascale highlighted twenty-eight of those writers who fit the profile of

 "The Ones You Don't Bring Home to Mama,"